tmcunningham/tmcunningham.github.io/sheep-and-wolves.md

 ## Wolves' movement and eating

 The wolves in the model by default move slightly faster than the sheep (3 spaces instead of 1).
 However, depending on the value of ```wolf_neighbourhood``` (which can be set by the user), the wolf can move significantly further than these 3 spaces if it eats a sheep.
 The default value of ```wolf_neighbourhood``` is 30 - that this is significantly higher than the wolf's normal speed is intended to represent the difference between a wolf aimlessly moving around a field and a wolf pursuing prey it has seen.
-If there multiple sheep within a wolf's neighbourhood, the wolf will eat the nearest one.
+If there are multiple sheep within a wolf's neighbourhood, the wolf will eat the nearest one.

 Further work on this project could involve allowing a wolf to see a sheep that it cannot reach in a single iteration and pursue this prey over multiple moves.
 Sheep could also respond to being pursued by running away from the wolf.